 The tacos con asado are a nice choice – tasty taquitos made with marinated pork in achiote sauce.
 Alternatively, try the bistec de queso – marinated beef tacos with melted manchego cheese.

 Whenever you head out for tacos in Mexico, you will be presented with a selection of sauces and toppings to sprinkle on the top, and El Payaso is no different.
-Typically, this is fried onion and a selection of salsa (roja and verde) and habanero sauce.
+Typically, this is fried onion a selection of salsa (roja and verde) and habanero sauce. but if you arent a fan of spicy stuff, you can always opt for the garlic ranch.

 The food here is great, but among the best parts of dining here is the interactive dining experience.
 The taco meat is carved from large rotisserie spits – a part of the local culture that was introduced by immigrants from Lebanon.
 In the kitchen, you can see the chefs hard at work making everything from fresh tortillas to nachos.